STAT 385 Summer 2025 Unofficial Syllabus

 Disability Accommodations

-To obtain disability-related academic adjustments and/or auxiliary aids, students with disabilities must contact the course instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
-To contact DRES, student may visit 1207 S. Oak St., Champaign, call 333-4603, e-mail disability\@illinois.edu{.email} or go to the DRES website at http://disability.illinois.edu/
+To obtain disability-related academic adjustments and/or auxiliary aids, learners with disabilities must contact the course instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
+To contact DRES, learner may visit 1207 S. Oak St., Champaign, call 333-4603, e-mail disability\@illinois.edu{.email} or go to the DRES website at http://disability.illinois.edu/

 Academic Integrity and Generative Artificial Intelligence Tools

-It is expected that all students abide by the campus regulations on academic integrity http://studentcode.illinois.edu/article1_part4_1-401.html.
-Intentional violations of academic integrity can be found at http://studentcode.illinois.edu/article1_part4_1-402.html and include, but are not limited to, copying any part of another student’s assignment and allowing another student to copy any part of student’s own assignment.
+It is expected that all learners abide by the campus regulations on academic integrity http://learnercode.illinois.edu/article1_part4_1-401.html.
+Intentional violations of academic integrity can be found at http://learnercode.illinois.edu/article1_part4_1-402.html and include, but are not limited to, copying any part of another learner’s assignment and allowing another learner to copy any part of learner’s own assignment.

-Generative artificial intelligence tools are relatively new to the general public and can be useful in learning and studying.
-If students use generative AI tools in this course, do so outside of class as a means of studying and learning accurate information relevant to this course’s content.
-Students should not use generative artificial intelligence tools as a means to perform (on graded assignments and submissions) in this course.
-Doing so is an intentional violation of academic integrity.
+Generative artificial intelligence tools can be useful in learning and studying.
+If learners use generative AI tools in this course, we suggest doing so outside of class as a means of studying and learning accurate information relevant to this course’s content.
+Learners are permitted to use generative artificial intelligence tools on graded assignments in this course.
+Beware that multiple learners with the same exact code solution may be in violation of academic integrity.

 Safety Protocol